The s6 command

 Unlike s6 live, which deals with starting and stopping services that are currently running, s6 set is an offline tool, setting services in a state that remains theoretical until the user commits it and installs the set, making it live.

-s6 set commands always operate on a "working set" of services, which is internally named current.
+s6 set commands always operate on a "working set" of services, which is by default named current.
 It is not the set that is currently live; it is the set that is currently worked on.

 Interface